pomponchik/escaping/README.md

 ## Decorator mode

-The `@escape` decorator suppresses exceptions in a wrapped function (including a coroutine one), which are passed in parentheses.
+The `@escape` decorator suppresses exceptions in a wrapped function (including generator and coroutine ones), which are passed in parentheses.
 In this way, you can pass any number of exceptions, for example:

 ```python
 import asyncio